Tiered Responses to Student Behavior

 • Re-teaching or modeling of desired behavior.

-• Recognize/Reward appropriate behavior.
+• Recognize and reward appropriate behavior.

-• Administrator/Student conference and/or Administrator/Student/Teacher conference.
+• Administrator and student conference and/or administrator/student/teacher conference.

 • Written reflection or letter of apology.